brianwider/marfeel/README.md

   - As i did not have many time due to the heavy work we are having right now at my current job, i was not able to do the custom slider.
   - The tests just cover the most "vulnerable" points, it could be much better and could also be tested with Nightwatch, Selenium, etc.
   - Time applied: Around 5 hours total.
+  - The tests could be improved making it through nodejs starting a chrome instance instead of running in an HTML, but it was made this way to make it faster.

 ---
 ## Requirements